JamesLaverack/footsteps/walkthough.md

 For now lets look at the next failure.
 This time we can't find the name field on the sign up form to input data into.
 So, without a name it should be impossible to create a user.
 If I run the rails server, and go plug in an email and a password it should fail as the user model requires a name, our spec tells us so right?

 Turns out I'd made a mistake there too.
 I'd written that particular test incorrectly, so it was giving a false pass.
 A quick re-write and check of my other tests and I now have a failing spec.
 So lets fix that before anything else.
-We need the user model to require the presense of the name field.
+We need the user model to require the presence of the name field.
 So it's time to open up `app/models/user.rb` and write some code.

 We have three spec failures.
 Rejecting duplicate names, requiring a name, and rejecting a duplicate name given a different case.
-What we need is an ActiveRecord validation to assert these values of existance and uniqeness.
+What we need is an ActiveRecord validation to assert these values of existence and uniqueness.
 After setting those in the model our spec passes again, this time actually correctly.

 Back to cucumber, we still have the problem of no name field on the signup form.
-Currently we're using devise's built in controller and view to render the user intraction code.
+Currently we're using devise's built in controller and view to render the user interaction code.
 It's time to modify that.

      rails g devise:views

 With that we now have all of the Devise views, ready to customise.
 In particular we're interested in the view "app/views/devise/registrations/new.html.erb".
 We can add the name field in here.
-We need to modify the controller too, to do that we add a filter in 'app/controllers/application_controller.rb', adding to the list of parameters that the uusers controller will pass though to the model.
+We need to modify the controller too, to do that we add a filter in 'app/controllers/application_controller.rb', adding to the list of parameters that the users controller will pass though to the model.

 After adding a register and sign in button to the layout, that change to a sign out button when signed in, I can write the validations to detect if we are signed in or not.
 Then we've got everything we need to make accounts and sign in.
 Helpfully, cucumber agrees, the sign up feature passing completely.